leaningtech/labs/src/content/docs/cheerpj3/11-guides/File-System-support.md

 ## File Systems in CheerpJ

 CheerpJ filesystems are implemented as UNIX-style virtual filesystems with multiple mount points.
+These mount points are virtual and only exists inside of CheerpJ.
 Brief explanations are found in the table below.

 | Mount     | Description                                                                                               |
 | --------- | --------------------------------------------------------------------------------------------------------- |